vilcuRob/MailDev/README.md

 - To create a new partial, go inside the root /partials folder and add your partial directory (for example /banner).
 Inside the /banner directory add 3 files: banner.hbs, banner.json and banner.scss

 <br />
-1. banner.hbs - should contain your banner markup (for our example just add {{title}} inside it and save it)
+1. banner.hbs - should contain your banner markup (for our example just add {{title}} inside it and save it)<br />
-2. banner.json - should contain a variable called that holds an json object "banner": { "title":"My Banner Title" }
+2. banner.json - should contain a variable called that holds an json object "banner": { "title":"My Banner Title" }<br />
 3. banner.scss - should contain the scss for this specific banner.hbs partial.

 <hr />